 Until we see it, until we get it, together?

-I felt people seeing the same beautiful thing they all wanted…together.
+What did I feel?
+People seeing the same beautiful, human thing they all wanted…together.